For Manulife Securities Advisors

 2. Streaming Platforms - YouTube

 YouTube is another option for where to upload your videos for free, as it allows for these customizations and is built for streaming.
-It's been around a long time, and is generally a go-to for anyone making videos.
-Pro - easy to use, lots of automatic features, every one from kids to adults uses it.
+It's been around a long time and is generally a go-to for anyone making videos.
+It is the most used platform, with very high search rates and populatiry.
+Pro - easy to use, lots of automatic features, everyone from kids to adults use it.
 Cons: you have limited customizations, there is a lot of ads on it, and pops up with recommended videos that you have no control over.
 It can look unprofessional with all the activity on there, and customer service is more of a process and can get a bit frustrating.